 Since Appeals are concerned with issues of compliance with formalities (the dreaded "technicalities") and fairness of hearings, where they are upheld they will usually have been successful, not because the initial decision was wrong, but rather because it was made in an irregular manner.
-For this reason, Option (ii) is the most likely course of action if an infringement or misapplication of rule has taken place.
+For this reason, Option (ii) is the most likely course of action if an infringement or misapplication of rule has taken place (see a separate sub-heading on rehearing and re- processing below).
 Option (iii) should generally only be taken if the Appeal Committee has heard all the evidence that was put before the Hearings Committee and is in a position to come to a firm view that - on the facts of the case - the Infraction is proved or not proved as the case may be.
 Sometimes option (iii) will be useful where there is pressure of time.
 Option (i) will only be applicable in a small minority of cases.
 In the event of an Appeal being upheld, the fee paid is refunded.